Why People Riot—About The Silence

 Sense is Nonsense When It Comes To Riots

-The first mistake of attempting to understand a riot is to look for the logic in it.
+The first mistake in attempting to understand a riot is to look for the logic in it.
 There is none.
 It’s pure rage.
 Often ugly.
 Always terrifying.
 And it may be rage over things you know nothing about.
 Things absolutely unrelated to you and beyond your periphery.
 But silence and oppression from without or from within produce that rage.

 Some who felt the searing pain of George Floyd’s murder and the long history which produced it rioted.
 Allies rioted in support of their oppressed neighbors and friends.
 Some in opposition to the demonstrations rioted.
 Opportunists rioted to fan the flames of violence bringing carloads of incendiary devices to burn Minneapolis neighborhoods.
 All have their own story.
 All riot from the rage of silence.